HomeBuild toolsCreate a toolkit

 • An Arcade account

-• Arcade CLI installed: pip install arcade-ai
+• Arcade CLI installed within your python virtual environment: pip install arcade-ai

 Generate a toolkit template